scgamyh/jammter/README.md

 For Foreign users : [ANTSDR on AliExpress](https://www.aliexpress.com/item/1005003181244737.html?spm=5261.ProductManageOnline.0.0.15744edfIp5RL0)

 ## Update Info

+- 2021-11-11: The linux kernel update to 5.10.
+Thanks for [bkerler's](https://github.com/bkerler) excellent work.

-For now, here is a new hardware releases of ANTSDR, the hardware version will be named as **ANTSDR E310**, the older version of **ANTSDR B220** will not be spported any more.
+- 2021-07-03: For now, here is a new hardware releases of ANTSDR, the hardware version will be named as **ANTSDR E310**, the older version of **ANTSDR B220** will not be spported any more.
 For the ANTSDR B220 user, follow the **Build Instructions** to build The corresponding firmware.

 ## ANTSDR Schematic
 The ANTSDR E310 schematic is in the [schematic folder](./schematic),  you can find the hardware design here.